bsdpot/potluck/mailhub-potluck/README.md

 This flavour is an application pot flavour with `postfix-ldap`, `dovecot`, `spamassassin` and related packages.

+It is assumed this jail is running behind a firewall or gateway device with proxyarp on public address, and 1:1 NAT to internal IP.

 # Installation

 * Create your local jail from the image or the flavour files.